 America is at the slowing and falling end of its trajectory, and China, I guess, is metaphorically just at its muzzle velocity.
-The locked-in struggle that obsesses America lets serious and career political, government, and military people ignore the impossible-to-accept the fact that their culture isn’t going to be dominant forever.
+The locked-in struggle that obsesses America lets serious and career political, government, and military people ignore the impossible-to-accept fact that their culture isn’t going to be dominant forever.
 These people use blame to protect them from… failure.
 The worst thing in the world.
-They can’t see that that failure is as inevitable as death.
+They can’t see that failure is as inevitable as death.
 It has to be somebody’s fault.
 Somebody else’s fault.

 There are lots of inescapable mutually exclusive truths in human affairs.
 My favorite relatively trivial one (which I see it every day in healthcare) is access to information versus protection of privacy.
 We have to give people who need it access to information so they can be effective at doing good things for all of us, but we’ve also got to protect privacy.
-Too bad we can’t have both running at 100%, and we also can’t have either of them without the other, because both of them are terribly important and they oppose one another.
-But there are fundamentalists on both sides of that polarity: How can the doctor save me when I am bleeding to death in the emergency room if she can’t immediately find out about my bleeding disorder, belief in the evil of transfusions, history of heart disease?
+Too bad we can’t have both running at 100%, and we also can’t have either of them without the other, because both of them are terribly important.
+But they oppose one another.
+There are fundamentalists on both sides of that polarity: How can the doctor save me when I am bleeding to death in the emergency room if she can’t immediately find out about my bleeding disorder, belief in the evil of transfusions, history of heart disease?
 I don’t really care so much that the doctor might see that I am gay, have a sexually transmitted disease, or have been convicted of child abuse?
 And: Don’t ever let anyone get my secret personal information, or they will steal my identity, tell my wife, arrest me for sedition, send me to jail.
 I drive safely, so the chances of somebody needing details of my health history are pretty slim.

 Sorry: there has to be a compromise.